thinkpad20/kirei/README.md

   factR n;
 ```

 And that's about it.
-Of course, future syntax will be introduced for pattern matching, type signatures, type and class declarations, data structure literals, etc.
+Of course, future syntax will be introduced for comments, pattern matching, type signatures, type and class declarations, data structure literals, etc.

 ### Current status and usage